Connect with us

 EFL Championship and Covid-19

-When we talk about English football the majority of sport enthusiast will immediately think the Premier League, perhaps the most popular and certainly the richest league in the world, but English football also means English Football League (EFL), the second professional league of English football, divided in turn into three levels.
+When we talk about English the majority of sport enthusiast will immediately think the Premier League, perhaps the most popular and certainly the richest league in the world, but English football also means English Football League (EFL), the second professional league of English football, divided in turn into three levels.
 The second division of English football is the Football League Championship, which for sponsorship reasons is also known as the Sky Bet Championship.
 The other two EFL levels are called Football League One and Football League Two.

 EFL: a deeply embedded story